stchau4work/Near_real_time_mortality_prediction/README.md

 ## Better Track of the Risk Profile

-Insurance companies could better understand their risk profile for the estimated mortality rate in the next publication.
+With the new analytic engine, Insurance companies could better understand their risk profile for the estimated mortality rate in the next publication.
 This gain in accuracy and time can yield a substantial benefit in making all kinds of decision especially in this competitive business environment.

 ## Make Insurance Cheaper

-In this case, Insurance Companies can price more aggressively to the target customers for life insurance products such as [Term Insurance](https://www.prudential.com/personal/life-insurance/find-life-insurance-policy/term-life-products) as now they have more confidence in reduce the price of the premium and then boost the volume.
+With the new analytic engine, Insurance Companies can price more aggressively to target customers for life insurance products such as [Term Insurance](https://www.prudential.com/personal/life-insurance/find-life-insurance-policy/term-life-products) as now they are more confidence in the cost control and this can yield potential turnover.

 ## Extensibility